-- Women in Agriculture This is an effort by WVU Extension to further develop women in the agricultural economy.
-There is an annual conference with speakers that aims to develop leadership skills in the women attending as well as business growth. - West Virginia Agri-Women Formed in April 2013, the West Virginia Agri-Women organization is open to those interested in all aspects agriculture --especially farm and agribusiness women dedicated to furthering the understanding and promotion of agriculture in WV. - West Virginia Farm Bureau Young Farmer and Rancher Program This program provides leadership opportunities for men and women between the ages of 18 and 35.
+- Women in Agriculture This effort is spearheaded by WVU Extension and aims to further develop the roles of women in the agricultural economy.
+There is an annual conference with various speakers that aims to develop leadership skills and help business growth. - West Virginia Agri-Women Formed in April 2013, this organization is open to women interested in all aspects of agriculture, especially farm and agribusiness and women who are dedicated to furthering the understanding and promotion of agriculture in WV. - West Virginia Farm Bureau Young Farmer and Rancher Program This program provides leadership opportunities for men and women between the ages of 18 and 35.
 Participants compete in events for a \$500 travel stipend to the American Farm Bureau Federation's

 Annual Convention.
-Young farmers are recognized for their achievement in leading their enterprise, active participation in mock committee meetings, and their understanding of agricultural issues and experiences.
+Young farmers are recognized for achievement in leading their enterprises, active participation in mock committee meetings, and understanding of agricultural issues and experiences.